 Some estimates state as many as 80 percent of Americans are lacking in this mineral.
 The symptoms of a magnesium deficiency?
 Anxiety, irritability and even insomnia.

 This is why you might feel better and more relaxed after eating a chocolate bar.
-But did you know you can actually get magnesium from healthier sources?
+And if you’re eating the right chocolate, then no worries.
+But did you know you can actually get magnesium from other, healthier sources?

 Dark leafy greens, for example, are an excellent source of magnesium, as are seeds, nuts, fish, beans and molasses.